 Choosing the Right Infill Pattern

-If you find wall gapping in your model, then try using patterns that make consistent and more repetitive contact with the outline like grid, line and rectilinear rather than shape oriented patterns like concentric and archi.
+If you find wall gapping in your model, then try using patterns that make consistent and more repetitive contact with the outline like Grid, Line and Cubic rather than shape oriented patterns like concentric.

 Some infill patterns are better suited to circular or rounded designs so trial and error some of the more common ones to see which one works for you.